shortstheory/shortstheory.github.io/_drafts/warstory.md

 The twisted dimensions returned to normal.

-Trick Room's coming back soon.
-Otherwise, my opponent definitely doesn't
+Trick Room\'s coming back soon.
+Otherwise, my opponent definitely doesn\'t

 have a good reason to switch.
 The double Protect was entirely needed to